odytrice/kubernetes/ingress/nginx.md

 ```bash
 kubectl get svc nginx-ingress --namespace=nginx-ingress
 ```
 to get the IP Address of the loadbalancer.
-You need to make all domains you want served by the ingress controller to this IP Address
+You need to point all domains you want serve by the ingress controller to this IP Address